DiarmuidHenry/Project-03/README.md

 - Get the user to input their given cards in an acceptable form, through the use of clear prompts and error validation.
 - Use this data as well as the data from the board itself (see [Data Model](#data-model)) to calculate the shortest possible route.
 - Print this route in a clear, visually pleasing manner for the user.
+- An attractive graphic shown to the user once the program terminates.

 ### Key Features

-- A large, eye-catching welcome message/banner.
+- A large, eye-catching welcome message/banner and goodbye message/banner.
 - Instructions that fit well in the limiter terminal screen.
 - Explanatory prompts.
 - Use of colours for clarity.
 - Use of animations to show activity on an otherwise inactive screen.

 ## Potential Users